First in the nation: We are the first in the nation to offer an online bachelor's with a focus in Arts Management.

 Hours: M-F 8:30-5 PM ET

-As the nation’s top online bachelor's degree in Interdisciplinary Studies with a focus in arts management, the UWW Degree Completion Program will help you kickstart your career, whether you’re already working as an arts manager, community artist, arts educator, or are just entering the field.
+As the nation’s top online bachelor's degree with a focus in arts management, the UWW Interdisciplinary Studies program will help you kickstart your career, whether you’re already working as an arts manager, community artist, arts educator, or are just entering the field.

 You can tailor your degree to your interests and goals through online courses in areas such as marketing, fundraising, program evaluation, finance, strategic planning, arts education and policy, and creative economy (a first in the U.S.).